WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 the template block itself is considered part of the parent, but the children are not.

-You can override this behavior with the includeControlledInnerBlocks setting.
-So if you call `getBlock( TP, { WPGetBlockSettings: true } )`, it will return all nested blocks, including all child inner block controllers and their children.

 _Parameters_

 -   _state_ `Object`: Editor state.
 -   _clientId_ `string`: Block client ID.
--   _settings_ `?WPGetBlockSettings`: A settings object.

 _Returns_